wallymathieu/assertfail/_posts/2015-10-16-Mono-and-OS-X-El-Capitan.md

 I've found that there is a [stackoverflow answer](http://stackoverflow.com/questions/32806615/xamarins-f-interactive-pad-cannot-find-mono).
 I opted for a somewhat different approach and created a file in my ~/bin folder with essentially the same fix (this was before the stackoverflow answer, so it's not exactly alike).
 You can find it [here](https://gist.github.com/wallymathieu/99d20a5090f9691e38e0).

-After that I changed the xamarin studio f# interactive settings so that the path is ~~~/Users/mathieu/bin/fsharpi~~~.
+After that I changed the xamarin studio  F# interactive settings so that the path is ~~~/Users/mathieu/bin/fsharpi~~~.

 I'm thinking that later on I want to change the settings for fsharpi and fsharp to point to a local nuget repository (containg a paket.dependencies file) with [FSharp.Compiler.Tools](https://www.nuget.org/packages/FSharp.Compiler.Tools) installed.